-I knew the Real Truth at this time.
+But was I justified for pushing Vicky to the ground?
+ABSOLUTELY NOT!
+I knew the Real Truth™ at this time.
 This took place a few years after June of 1987.
-But at that time, I was rebelling against my True Self and the reason for which Christopher was able to know and recognize the Real Truth.
-If I had been true to whom I was and what I knew of the Real Truth, I wouldn’t have been involved in Vicky’s life anyway … or would I?
+But at that time, I was rebelling against my True Self and the reason for which Christopher was able to know and recognize the Real Truth™.
+If I had been true to whom I was and what I knew of the Real Truth™, I wouldn’t have been involved in Vicky’s life anyway … or would I?

-The Real Truth is, yes, I would have been involved in Vicky’s life.
-I got involved in her life as a result of my mortal Self knowing the Real Truth and seeing her involved in a state of unhappiness and abject inequality associated with how women are treated in the Mormon Fundamentalist (polygamy) culture.
+The Real Truth™ is, yes, I would have been involved in Vicky’s life.
+I got involved in her life as a result of my mortal Self knowing the Real Truth™.
+I didn’t like seeing her involved in a state of unhappiness and abject inequality associated with how women are treated in the Mormon Fundamentalist (polygamy) culture.
 Although my intellect should have told me better, my visceral reaction to Vicky’s situation could not be helped.
-(More on this as we get to this experience later in this autobiography.)
+(I will write more about this experience later in my autobiography.)

-There’s a huge difference between Vicky and I, between me and all the women whom I victimized by my presence in the past.
-There’s a huge difference between me and Cory, between me and my dad, between me and Gloria, between me and everyone else with whom I have associated, am associating, and will associate.
-I know the Real Truth and they do not.
+There’s a huge difference between Vicky and me and between me and all the women whom I victimized by my presence in the past.
+There’s a huge difference between Cory and me, between my dad and me, between Gloria and me, and between me and everyone else with whom I have associated, am associating, and will associate.
+I know the Real Truth™ and they do not.

-I hold nothing against them and would smile, hug, and treat each of them as if nothing had ever happened between us.
-I don’t need to forgive them because I know that their actions towards me were good and justified.
-I have this attitude because I know the Real Truth and they do not.
+I hold nothing against them and would smile at them, hug them, and treat each of them as if nothing had ever happened between us.
+I don’t need to forgive them, because I know their actions towards me were good and justified.
+I have this attitude because I know the Real Truth™ and they do not.

 I know exactly why they were mean to me.
 I know why it is easy for me to be nice to them when they are mean to me.

-My mission … the purpose of what I do and why I do it … is to try to help make people nice again and forgive everyone of everything … yes, everything … so that we can change this mortal experience back into the experience that it was meant to be for us.
-This cannot happen unless every one on Earth knows the Real Truth about who we are and why we exist.
+My mission, the purpose of what I do and why I do it, is to try to help make people nice again.
+I’m trying to help people forgive everyone of everything … yes, everything … so that we can change this mortal experience back into the experience it was meant to be for us.
+This cannot happen unless everyone on Earth knows the Real Truth™ about who we are and why we exist.